airbnb/epoxy/README.md

 You may hide it by calling `model.hide()` and show it by calling `model.show()`, or use the conditional `model.show(boolean)`.

-Hidden models are technically still in the recyclerview, but they are changed to use an empty layout that takes up no space.
+Hidden models are technically still in the RecyclerView, but they are changed to use an empty layout that takes up no space.
 This means that changing the visibility of a model _must_ be accompanied by an appropriate `notifyItemChanged` call to the adapter.

 There are helper methods on the adapter, such as `EpoxyAdapter#hideModel(model)`, that will set the model's visibility and then notify the item change for you if the visibility changed.